garbados/couchdb/share/doc/src/api-basics.rst

        }

-   In CouchDB, the JSON object is used to represent a variety of structures, including the main CouchDB document.
+   In Cloudant, the JSON object is used to represent a variety of structures, including the main Cloudant document.

 Parsing JSON into a JavaScript object is supported through the ``JSON.parse()`` function in JavaScript, or through various libraries that